KatreinSauer/KatreinSauer_Notebook/_posts/2025-03-17-miri-paper.md

+---
+layout: post
+title: Black corals
+category: [ Indentation ]
+tags: [ antpathes, sticopathes, chitin, mechnical testing ]
+---

 17th March 2025

-# Black corals

-## BESSY XRD DATA from October/November 2020
+BESSY XRD DATA from October/November 2020

 These data show only the black corals.
 Within the same measurement are also Stylophora pistillata datasets included.
 We want here to look into and find chitin (Poli paper)